wejrowski/dotfiles/README.md

 # Brent's dotfiles

 Rake install and you've got my VIM and bash setup.
-I keep general shortcuts and settings in my .zshrc, and specific personal shortcuts outside the repo in my ~/.bash_profile
+I keep general shortcuts and settings in my .zshrc, and specific computer/personal shortcuts outside the repo in my ~/.bash_profile

 ## Other necessities